srgvg/dotfiles/.local/share/doc/youtube_dl/README.txt

 You can configure youtube-dl by placing any supported command line option to a configuration file.
-On Linux and OS X, the system wide configuration file is located at /etc/youtube-dl.conf and the user wide configuration file at ~/.config/youtube-dl/config.
+On Linux and macOS, the system wide configuration file is located at /etc/youtube-dl.conf and the user wide configuration file at ~/.config/youtube-dl/config.
 On Windows, the user wide configuration file locations are %APPDATA%\youtube-dl\config.txt or